influxdata/docs-v2/content/influxdb/v2.3/reference/cli/influx/scripts/invoke.md

 weight: 201
 ---

-The `influx scripts invoke` command runs a script in InfluxDB.
+The `influx scripts invoke` command executes an invokable script in InfluxDB.

 ## Usage
 ```